Code-Institute-Submissions/TobinStonelake-entunepreneurs_AprResub/README.md

 * Interactive elements:
     * The driving goal of this site was to allows users to input data that is relevant to their musical endeavours.
-    * On the Homepage, the User can view all and search through all sets that are available.
+    * On the Homepage, the User can view all and search through all available sets.
         Once logged in, the User also has the opportunity to amend sets and tracks they have uploaded.
     * On the Register page, the User can create an account, giving them the ability to fully interact with the site.